 I also don’t really like the way the articles are laid out.
 No outbound links are allowed at all, even though these strengthen pieces.
 That means if you’re planning to use a site like this for your backlinking strategy, then think again!
 There really isn’t any point and there are plenty of other sites out there that pay better for that.
 HubPages and Wizzley come to mind for backlinking strategies.

 You must link to two other Blasting News pieces (even if there is nothing already written in your topic) and you must have an image.
-The site pulls images itself for you to use, but I’ve noticed that some of these images are copyrighted or Getty images and there is nothing in place to cover you for legal action that could be taken.
+The site pulls images itself for you to use, but I’ve noticed that some of these images are copyrighted or Getty images and there is nothing in place to cover you for legal action that could be taken, to learn how this can affect you, check this freelance email copywriter course.
 I still always grab my own images if I write there now.
 As for the other two links, they can be yours so it’s worth finding a way to add two previously written pieces in.
 I’ve had to get creative at times!

 Some words have to be bolded throughout the piece, too.
 These are keywords, something like a TV show name, actress’ name, etc. This makes the pieces look SEO spammy in my opinion, but others like it.
 I guess it’s each to their own on that case.
 There are other style aspects that I just don’t like, but I think they’re more personal taste than anything else.